Force over Distance: Chapter 14

 TJ didn't answer.
 Young could almost hear them staring each other down.

-Wray was about ten seconds away from forcing her way past TJ, and—considering the events of the previous day—Young couldn’t really blame her.
-He boosted himself onto Rush’s gurney and positioned himself immediately next to the scientist.
-He tried to relax his pose as much as possible.
+He boosted himself onto Rush’s gurney and relaxed his pose as much as possible.
 Like he made a habit of up-close bedside vigils.

 “I’m afraid I have to insist,” Wray said.

-Wray nodded, then approached the head of the bed and took a good look at Rush.
+Wray nodded.
+She approached the head of the bed and took a good look at Rush.
 The scientist’s hair and the dark material of his jacket highlighted the pallor of his skin.
 Even in sleep, his eyebrows drew together, as if he were fighting a headache.
-Young adjusted his position, and managed to get his good hand behind him, in solid contact with the man, without being too obvious about it.

 “He looks terrible,” Wray murmured.